Experts perplexed over why Sharapova was taking banned heart drug

 For the health conditions Sharapova says she has, however, doctors say the scientific evidence for Mildronate is limited compared with many medicines widely available in Europe and the United States, where Sharapova trains, which have full regulatory backing and years of robust safety and efficacy data.

-Meldonium is cheap and available over the counter without a prescription in some eastern European countries, where it is marketed as Mildronate by the Latvian pharmaceutical firm Grindeks (GRD1R.RI).
+Meldonium is cheap and available over the counter without a prescription in some eastern European countries, where it is marketed as Mildronate by the Latvian pharmaceutical firm Grindeks.

 The drug, originally developed by scientists at the Latvian Institute of Organic Synthesis, is not licensed by two of the world’s biggest medicines regulators: the Food and Drug Administration (FDA) in the United States where Sharapova trains, and the EU’s European Medicines Agency.